Customer Service Rules at Education Office

 - Should a customer bear COVID-19 symptoms, s/he may be required to undergo a temperature check by means of a non-contact thermometer.
 Lack of consent to a temperature check or a temperature check indicating a fever will make the Office visit impossible.

-- Individuals other than customers will not be allowed in.
+- Individuals other than customers will not be allowed in with the exception set out in regulations.

 - Unless the law specifies otherwise, while in the Office the customer must be wearing his/her own mask covering the mouth and nose.